 Are there any residency requirements to take the test?

 You are required to show proof that you are a resident of Canada.
 You must prove your residency at the testing center with a valid photo ID that lists your Canadian address.
+All Saskatchewan residents must take the GED® test on computer.

 The closest testing center is in a different jurisdiction.
 Can I take the exam there?